FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Positional availability

-• Or the manager's personal watchlist (if one has been set)
+• The manager's personal watchlist, if one has been set

-The system does not consider league context, positional scarcity, or your rivals' strategies.
-It simply selects the highest-ranked available player.
+The system doesn’t consider league context, positional scarcity, or your rivals' strategies.
+It selects the highest-ranked available player.
+So don't rely on auto picks alone.

 What Is a Watchlist and Why Does It Matters?